Exploring Off-the-Beaten-Path Istanbul Neighborhoods

 Located side by side in Fatih, a huge district and municipality of Istanbul that contains most of what was formerly Constantinople, Fener and Balat were once grand neighborhoods inhabited by Greek and Jewish residents.
 Over the ensuing centuries, however, these areas fell into poverty and disrepair.

-Fortunately their historical value has been recognized in recent years, and with their inclusion in the UNESCO World Heritage List’s Historic Areas of Istanbul, some restoration and redevelopment efforts have begun to revitalize the area.
+Fortunately their historical value has been recognized in recent years.
+They are now included in the UNESCO World Heritage List’s Historic Areas of Istanbul.
+In fact, some restoration and redevelopment efforts have begun to revitalize the area.

-There is a stark contrast between the buildings which have been restored and meticulously cared for and those that have been neglected and are literally in ruins.
+There is a stark contrast between the buildings.
+They have been restored and meticulously cared for and those that have been neglected and are literally in ruins.
 If you are anything like me, you will find many to be an artsy photo-op.

 The detail and quality of the mosaics, especially considering their age and the fact that they weren’t completely destroyed during the Ottoman period are astounding.

-The other important site, located in Balat, is The Church of the Holy Savior in Chora, otherwise known as the Chora Museum or Kariye Müzesi in Turkish.
-This one does find its way into many guidebooks and travel sites, but it doesn’t seem to get the recognition it deserves as one of the most amazing places to visit in the city.
+The other important site, located in Balat, is The Church of the Holy Savior in Chora.
+It is otherwise known as the Chora Museum or Kariye Müzesi in Turkish.
+This one does find its way into many guidebooks and travel sites.
+But it doesn’t seem to get the recognition it deserves as one of the most amazing places to visit in the city.
 The detail and quality of the mosaics, especially considering their age and the fact that they weren’t completely destroyed during the Ottoman period are astounding.

-Like the Patriarchate, the Chora is difficult to find and you may not be able to find it at all without help from a map, the locals or a GPS.
-You could also take a cab from Eminönü to the museum and then walk down the hill and into the neighborhoods from there.
+Like the Patriarchate, the Chora is difficult to find.
+And you may not be able to find it at all without help from a map, the locals or a GPS.
+You could also take a cab from Eminönü to the museum.
+Then, walk down the hill and into the neighborhoods from there.

-I’m glad that I got a chance to live in Istanbul and rectify the mistake I made as a tourist of not exploring Fener and Balat.
-I hope that if you have a chance to visit Istanbul you will consider taking a day to wander through these neighborhoods.
+I’m glad that I got a chance to live in Istanbul.
+I was able to rectify the mistake I made as a tourist of not exploring Fener and Balat.
+I hope that if you have a chance to visit Turkey you will consider taking a day to wander through these Istanbul neighborhoods.

-Have you explored off the beaten path neighborhoods in Istanbul?
+Photo credits by Angela Larson and Unsplash.
+Have you explored off the beaten path Istanbul neighborhoods?
+How was your trip?
 We’d love to hear about it.
-Email firstname.lastname@example.org to share you experience.
+Comment below to share your experience.